edge-cloud/www.edge-cloud.net/_posts/2015-09-09-sddc-architecture-mapping-of-logical-components-to-physical-location.md

 The rationale behind using two or more vCenters is based on the following items:

   * **Safety:** Ensure that excessive operations of a cloud management platform on one of the the Compute vCenter Servers has no negative impact on the Management vCenter Server and thereby the management stack.
 It is therefore possible to still manage the SDDC itself in such a situation.
   * **Security:** The Cloud Management Platform only needs access to the Compute vCenter Servers and never needs to access the Management vCenter Server.
-This improves security as even when messing up the <a href="https://en.wikipedia.org/wiki/Role-based_access_control" target="_blank">Role-Based Access Control (RBAC)</a> within vCenter, the Cloud Management Platform can never accidentally or on purpose harm the applications within the management stack.
+This improves security as even when messing up the [Role-Based Access Control (RBAC)](https://en.wikipedia.org/wiki/Role-based_access_control) within vCenter, the Cloud Management Platform can never accidentally or on purpose harm the applications within the management stack.
   * **Scale out:** Using separate vCenter Server for Compute and Management stack allows us to add additional vCenter Servers within the Compute stack in order to cope with increased payload churn rates.
 This refers to the case where the number of VM lifecycle operations per unit of time exceeds the capacity of a single vCenter.
 In these cases the task queue would increase without vCenter ever having a chance to work through them in a reasonable time.
 To get around this scenario you would add Compute vCenter Server(s) and let the Cloud Management Platform distribute the load across them.

 With this an SDDC will usually have a single vCenter Server for the Management Stack and one or more vCenter Server for the Compute Stack within a region.